Are Printed Yoga Mats Actually Good?

 Edge-to-Edge Print

 Quality printed mats have design that goes edge-to-edge or nearly edge-to-edge.
 Mats with a large unprinted border look cheaper and less professional.
-Edge-to-edge printing is slightly more complex but worth it for a premium appearance.
+Edge-to-edge printing shows the designer cared about the full visual experience.

 Color Vibrancy

 Look at the design colors.
 Are they bright and clear, or dull and muted?
 Poor printing results in flat, dull colors.
-High-quality printing produces vibrant, accurate colors that match the mockup.
-Ask to see product photos, not just mockups, before buying.
+High-quality printing produces vibrant, accurate colors that match the intended design.

 Design Density

 Very dense, detailed designs are harder to print cleanly.
 Simple, bold designs print more reliably.
-If you're commissioning a custom printed mat, keep the design somewhat simple for better results.
+If you're commissioning a custom printed mat, keep the design somewhat simple and bold for best results.
+Complex photographic designs are harder to execute well.

 Base Material Matters